tsalright-computer-programming/budget-buddy-app/README.md

 ## Overview

-This is a **training repository** designed to teach full-stack application development using modern web technologies.
-The project follows a structured learning path that introduces students to backend development, database management, and API design.
+This is a **comprehensive training repository** designed to teach full-stack application development using modern web technologies.
+The project follows a structured, user story-driven learning path that takes students from absolute beginner to building a complete budget management application.

 ## Learning Objectives